lukso-network/docs/docs/guides/universal-profile/create-profile.md

 - one or multiple Externally Owned Accounts (EOAs),
 - a multi-sig wallet, or
-- an other smart contract that can represent anything (a DAO, a DEX, etc...).
+- another smart contract that can represent anything (a DAO, a DEX, etc...).

 ![Universal Profile smart contract: ownership diagram](./img/universal-profile-ownership.jpeg)